-WickWerks chainrings have multiple bridges spread out every three, four or five teeth, providing a fast positive engagement of the chain no matter where in the crank set revolution you choose to shift.
+WickWerks chainrings have multiple long ramps, or BRIDGEs spread out every four, or five, or six teeth, providing a fast positive engagement of the chain no matter where in the crank set revolution you choose to shift.

-WickWerks chainrings have low profile teeth near each bridge and an angled area above the top portion of each bridge that allow the chain to lean in and mesh smoothly onto the next ring during an up-shift.
-The low profile teeth around the chainrings allow the front derailleur cage to physically move the chain past a cut tooth allowing for very faster downshifts, especially under load.
+WickWerks chainrings have low profile teeth near each bridge and an angled area above the top portion of each bridge that allow the chain to lean in and mesh smoothly onto the teeth of the next ring during an up-shift.
+The low profile teeth around the chainring allows the front derailleur cage to physically move the chain past a cut tooth allowing for very fast downshifts as well, especially under load.

-Traditional chainrings have two sets of pins 180 degrees apart (some now have three sets of pins 120 degrees apart) providing fewer chances to engage the chain than with WickWerks ramps that circle the entire chain ring.
+Traditional chainrings have two sets of pins 180 degrees apart (some now have three sets) providing fewer chances to engage the chain than with WickWerks ramps that circle the entire chainring.

 Traditional pins snag the chain by a link to pull it onto the next chain ring when up-shifting.
 When downshifting, with traditional chainrings the chain often stays engaged with the teeth due to chain tension and because all the teeth are full height – thus not allowing a place for the front derailleur cage to physically move the chain past the teeth.
 This results in slower downshifts, especially under load.

 BRIDGE Shift Technology lifts the chain from the bottom of the links directly below multiple load points of the chain.
-This way of lifting holds the chain firmly in place with much more stability – partly because there is more contact area with the chain, and partly because of lifting under the load points rather than in the middle of a chain link.
+This way of lifting holds the chain with much more stability – partly because there is more contact area with the chain, and partly because it lifts under the load points rather than in the middle of a chain link.
 The result is superior engagement without the slippage of traditional pin designs, especially when the pins wear.

-With WickWerks chainrings it doesn’t matter when the chain contacts the ramp, it engages quickly because there are lots of ramps!
-WickWerks shift technology was the FIRST in the world to lift BOTH the inner and outer chain links from two or more multiple load points of a chain.
-Whether the ring has a pin above the ramp or not it’s our Patented Ramp & Shift Technology that allows this unique engagement of the chain to happen, and happen fast.
+With WickWerks chainrings it doesn’t matter when the shift is requested, the chain engages quickly because there are lots of ramps!
+WickWerks shift technology was the FIRST in the world to lift BOTH the inner and outer chain links from under two or more load points of a chain.
+Whether the ring has a pin above the ramp or not it’s our Patented Ramp & Shift Technology that allows this unique engagement to happen — and happen fast.

 End result?
-WickWerks chainrings provide superior contact between the chain and ramps for faster and more solid engagement.
-That’s BRIDGE shift technology.
+WickWerks chainrings provide superior contact between the chain and ramp, yielding faster and more solid engagement.
+That’s BRIDGE Shift Technology.

-Traditional chainrings use pins that put the entire chain load on the small contact area between the pin and a single outer link plate – hence, the chain can more easily slip off the pin, and it puts more stress on local points of the chain.
-It is most noticeable under load and when the pins begin to wear.
+Traditional chainrings put the entire shift load on the small contact area of a pin and a single outer link plate – where it can more easily slip off.
+It also puts more stress on local points of the chain and the pins.

 Traditional chainring pins can only grab an outer link!
 The pins are designed to slip between outer plates and under the inner links.
 They physically cannot grab an inner link.
-WickWerks shift technology, on the other hand, holds BOTH outer and inner chain links because the lift is at the connection where the links come together.
-The WickWerks bridges also lift at multiple points simultaneously to firmly support the chain on the ramp for superior stability.
+The combination of grabbing only one outer link plate and rocking on the one point of contact, leaves this traditional method lacking in stability.

-Yes, to effectively use BRIDGE shift technology, it does require a change in the way a shift is initiated (we recommend fast, deliberate shifter motion — as opposed to babying the shift).
-Try it.
-It’s the only true way to understand how this newer technology will effect your bicycle world.
-It works.
+Yes, to effectively use BRIDGE shift technology, it does require a change in the way a shift is initiated (fast, deliberate shifter motion).
+Trying it is the only true way to understand how this technology will change your cycling paradigmn.
+It works!